FunnyNOT/AdministrativeSupport/readme.md

 - Reporting and Analytics: The website application can generate various reports and analytics to provide insights into student performance, attendance trends, enrollment statistics, and other relevant metrics.
 These reports can support informed decision-making by administrators.
 - Attendance Tracking: The website application can automate the process of tracking student attendance.
 - Student Information Management: The website application can serve as a centralized system for storing and organizing student information, including personal details, contact information, attendance records and academic performance.

+## Future Enhancements

+- Course and Curriculum Management: The application could facilitate the management of courses and curriculum by allowing administrators to create and update course schedules, assign teachers to specific subjects, define grading criteria, and track curriculum progress.
+- Attendance Tracking: The application could provide a convenient interface for teachers generate attendance reports, and send automated notifications to parents or guardians in case of absenteeism.
+- Communication and collaboration: The website application could include a messaging system.
+- Notification system
+- File management system: The website application could include a file management system that allows administrators to share files with their teachers and/or students.